Claude 3.5 vs Claude 4: Complete Model Comparison Guide

 Simple Tasks & Budget Work:

-- Why: Fast and cheap for basic operations
+- Why: Fast and economical for basic operations

 Performance Comparison